UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ## Price Feed Implementation

-A price feed isn't required for liquidator bots.
-This UMIP's price index will only be used at the synthetic's expiration.
-All liquidations will use a two-hour TWAP price feed described/implemented in a future UMIP.
-This setup is similar to UMIP-25.
+The intention is that this price identifier won't be used as a peg target for a synthetic.
+This price identifier is only used on the expiration date of a synthetic.
+By the time this price identifier will be used (at expiration), liquidations won't be possible anymore.
+Therefore, a price feed isn't required for liquidator bots to track this price identifier.
+All liquidations will use a two-hour TWAP price feed described/implemented in a [future UMIP](https://github.com/UMAprotocol/UMIPs/pull/150).
+This setup is similar to UMIP-25/UMIP-22 (uGAS).

 ## Technical Specification
 The definition of this identifier should be: